 On Friday at the Annual Convention, chapters can discuss resolutions during regional meetings.
 After these meetings, the reference committees, comprised of AMSA members, begin their open session.
 During the open sessions, members offer testimony and opinions about the resolutions as individuals or as a representative of their respective region.
 The reference committees then prepare a report to present recommendations about each of the resolutions to the full HOD (i.e. like congressional subcommittees).

-The HOD business sessions will begin on April 2, 2016.
+The HOD business sessions will begin on Friday evening of the AMSA’s Convention.
 In the evening, the HOD will hear candidate speeches and elect next year’s Board of Trustees.
 On Saturday’s business session, the House debates the resolutions submitted by members using a modified Robert’s Rules of Order.
-The HOD will be chaired by Joshua Weinstock, Vice President for Internal Affairs.
-Fludiona Naka, National Secretary, serves as Vice Chair.
+The HOD will be chaired by the Vice President for Internal Affairs and the National Secretary serves as Vice Chair.
 During business sessions, delegates from each chartered medical chapter debate and vote on the resolutions.
 Resolutions that the House adopts are then included in AMSA’s Preamble, Purposes and Principles (or PPP, AMSA’s official policy document).
 These new policies then guide the BOT and AMSA staff members work during the upcoming year.

 We encourage you to review the following videos for a better understanding of how the AMSA House of Delegates works.
 Please disregard any mention of past dates and/or locations.